Wide Ruins, Arizona: Jilhaal and Kin Naazinii (Upstanding House)

-Jilłháál, or Jilhaal, whose name is not easily translated but refers to an war club, was an early 18th-century singer, warrior, and runner.
+Jilłháál, or Jilhaal, whose name is not easily translated but refers to a war club, was an early 18th-century singer, warrior, and runner.
 As suggested in oral history and archaeology, he arrived at the Ganado–Wide Ruins area and traveled extensively.
 He lived among the Rio Grande Pueblo peoples and migrated with many of them to the refuge of Dinetah at the start of the Spanish invasion and occupation of present-day Arizona and New Mexico.

 Jilhaal is believed to have brought many cultural, architectural, and agricultural influences to the greater Ganado-Wide Ruins region.
 Research suggests that Jilhaal contributed to the construction of fortifications to the north and south, notably in the hills east of Wide Ruins, 15 miles to the southeast of Ganado.
 Archaeologist David M. Brugge offers that Jilhaal "might have been a local headman of the mid-1770s, possibly a refugee from Awatobi, considering his clan (Táchiiʼnii) and his move to Black Mountain, a refuge of Tobacco Táchiiʼnii people from Awatobi."
 Oral history research suggests that he inhabited "Wide Ruins, (meaning the Ancestral Pueblo site) and, a few miles north up Wide Ruins Wash," at the citadel of Kin Naazinii (Upstanding House); if not contributed to its construction – with the help of elder Daalgai – "a Navajo fortified 'pueblito' that archaeologists date at 1720–1805 (NLC, site S-MLC-UP-L; Bannister and others 1966:8; Navajo Nation 1967:263, 271, 285; Gilpin 1996)."
 Thus, Jilhaal is believed to have traveled between here "north to Canyon de Chelly" regularly.

 Oral histories tells of a Jilhaal who carried "gigantic arrows, and had enormous feet.
 The sight of his footprints struck terror in his enemies.
 Some say he was a hunter who could run down deer; others say he knew various healing and war ceremonies.
 Some say he was of the Red Streak into Water (Táchiiʼnii) clan and later moved to Black Mountain."
 His fame is embedded in oral history known to many Navajo families.
 "Some of his attributes may reflect late pre-Columbian iconography (big feet, for example, a common petroglyph motif).
 These pre-Columbian associations of Jilhaal, together with the idea that Wide Ruins was some kind of 'boundary' place between Hopi and Zuni zones ..., makes one wonder if the north-south travel corridor through Wide Ruins to Canyon de Chelly could have been a late 'everyone's land' as conceptualized by LaBlanc (1999:70, 333) between settlement clusters" much older.